Sample Itinerary

 SKELETON COAST NATIONAL PARK BOUNDARY

-Today is spent on activities as arranged by the camp, exploring this remarkable area with local guides.
-The activities include exciting game drives searching for desert adapted wildlife, guided walks to hide platforms and hiking trails and afternoon drives.
+Spend today participating in activities arranged by the camp, exploring this remarkable region with your local guides.
+Excursions may include game drives in search of desert-adapted wildlife, guided walks to hide platforms and hiking trails, as well as afternoon drives through the surrounding landscape.

 Overnight Hoanib Skeleton Coast Camp